 Effects of laminar flow on water as mentioned give it a clear glass like finish but what is less known about are the effects on the jets flow and how it behaves once it is in a laminar state.
 It’s a lot more resistant to wind for a start and creates far less impact splash compared to a standard pump and nozzle.
 If the two were set side by side and their parabolas equally aimed at a hard surface the difference would be obvious.
 The same applies if it was aimed at water, less splash and noise on impact.

 Laminar jets were originally invented and developed in the US.
 For information on our Fountain Water Features and services

 Laminar jet features

-Laminar jets have a device fitted called a cutter, this is a fast moving blade that instantly diverts the flow of water which creates the jumping jet effect as the water travels in one direction it appears to break and then disappear.
+Commercial grade laminar jets have a device fitted called a cutter, this is a fast moving blade that instantly diverts and cuts the flow of water.
+This action creates the jumping jet effect as the water travels in one direction it appears to break and then disappear.